nekeal/platonic-io/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes at least pass flake8 and the tests, including testing other Python versions with tox:

         $ poetry run flake8 platonic-io tests